Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants take on the Philadelphia Phillies and starter Bailey Falter on Monday at 9:45 PM ET at Oracle Park.
+Michael Conforto and Alec Bohm hit the field when the San Francisco Giants and Philadelphia Phillies meet on Tuesday at Oracle Park.

-The Phillies have been listed as -110 moneyline underdogs for this matchup with the favorite Giants (-110).
-The matchup's total is set at 9 runs.
+The Phillies are -120 moneyline favorites in this matchup with the Giants (+100).
+The total for the matchup is set at 7.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.